bparanj/crystal/computer/electronics/basics/mats.md

 - **Visual Inspection and Labels**: Check for labels or markings on the mat itself.
 Many ESD mats are clearly labeled as such and may include instructions for grounding.
 Soldering mats often advertise heat resistance or a silicone material composition.

 - **Material Composition**: ESD mats are usually made of static-dissipative or conductive materials like conductive rubber or vinyl.
-Soldering mats are typically made of heat-resistant silicone.
+Soldering mats are  made of heat-resistant silicone.

 By using a resistivity meter and understanding the resistance characteristics of the mat, you can accurately determine whether it is an ESD mat or a soldering mat.